“How do you determine the most relevant content to share in order to attract customers?”

 - Ask sales or customer service to write down each question they hear from customers.

 Next, load the questions into a spreadsheet and tag each by topic.

-What topics are each of the questions really about?
+What topics is each of the questions really about?
 That’s what the tags should capture.